wandb/docs/docs/guides/launch/setup-agent-advanced.md

 ]}>
 <TabItem value="aws">

-The AWS environment configuration requires the region key to be set.
-The region should be the AWS region that the agent will be running in.
-When the agent starts, it will use boto3 to load the default AWS credentials.
+The AWS environment configuration requires the region key.
+The region should be the AWS region that the agent runs in.
+The agent uses boto3 to load the default AWS credentials.

 ```yaml title="launch-config.yaml"
 environment: